 Having had the measles and/or rubella in the past is NOT sufficient proof of immunity.
 You may have a blood test (titer) to show that you have antibodies in your system against this disease.

 Yes.
-Prospective students may receive MMR, Hepatitis B and Meningitis vaccines, as well as titer tests for Measles, Rubella and Hepatitis B. For more information or to schedule an appointment, please call 850.474.2172, option 1.
+Prospective students may receive MMR and Hepatitis B, as well as titer tests for Measles, Rubella and Hepatitis B. For more information or to schedule an appointment, please call 850.474.2172, option 1.

 A "stamp" can be the office address.
 The Immunization History Form can also be used in the event your healthcare provider does not have a shot records form.
 The form must be stamped, signed, and completed by a healthcare provider or it will not be accepted.
 The office may also print out your vaccination dates on office letterhead and include a healthcare provider signature and date for proof of receiving vaccinations.

 You may complete an Authorization for Release of Confidential Information form to request your immunization records.
 Please be advised that depending on the dates you attended UWF, your immunization records may not be available due to a change in our electronic medical records system.
 You may also come in person to SHS with your UWF ID# and fill out the request form.
 For more information, visit the Confidential Records Release Request page.